 StoryThe Metropolitan King County Council has unanimously approved a regional effort to upgrade and modernize the county’s emergency communications system.
-Known as E911, the system plays a vital role in sending emergency services to the residents of Enumclaw, as well as Seattle, suburban and rural King County.
+Known as E911, the system plays a vital role in sending emergency services to residents of Issaquah, as well as Seattle, suburban and rural King County.

 King County’s regional E-911 system provides an emergency communications link between the people of King County and appropriate public safety responders, who are dispatched from 12 “public safety answering points” (PSAPs) across the county.